CS-Summer-25/pathways-planner/README.md

 * [X] Buttons to Save and Load data

-* [ ] Add a Toggle panel onto the tables themselves
+* [X] Add a Toggle panel onto the tables themselves

 * [ ] Change general CSS styling (hard on the eyes)
     * [ ] Preferably, Page styling based on system preferences (dark/light mode)

-* [ ] Change toggle panel to be an up/down arrow span
+* [X] Change toggle panel to be an up/down arrow span

 * [ ] Change save/Load plan to have magic link functionality

 * [ ] Add tick marks on semester slider for visual appeal/convenience

-* [ ] Slight bug with new Row Button being adding when tables are changed
+* [X] Slight bug with new Row Button being adding when tables are changed

+* [ ] Scroll to top button